Charles Maurice de Talleyrand-Périgord: French Revolution

-After 9 Thermidor, he mobilised his friends (most notably the abbé Martial Borye Desrenaudes and Germaine de Staël) to lobby in the National Convention and the newly established Directoire for his return.
+Talleyrand returned to France in 1796.
+After 9 Thermidor, he mobilized his friends (most notably the abbé Martial Borye Desrenaudes and Germaine de Staël) to lobby in the National Convention and the newly established Directoire for his return.
 His name was suppressed from the émigré list and he returned to France on 25 September 1796.
 After gaining attention by giving addresses on the value of commercial relations with England, and of colonization as a way of renewing the nation, he became Foreign Minister in July 1797.
 He was behind the demand for bribes in the XYZ Affair which escalated into the Quasi-War, an undeclared naval war with the United States, 1798–1800.
 Talleyrand saw a possible political career for Napoleon during the Italian campaigns of 1796 to 1797.
 He wrote many letters to Napoleon, and the two became close allies.
 Talleyrand was against the destruction of the Republic of Venice, but he complimented Napoleon when the Treaty of Campo Formio with Austria was concluded (Venice was given to Austria), probably because he wanted to reinforce his alliance with Napoleon.
-Later in 1797, Talleyrand was instrumental in assisting with the Coup of 18 Fructidor, which ousted two moderate members of the Directory in favour of the Jacobins headed by Paul Barras.
+Later in 1797, Talleyrand was instrumental in assisting with the Coup of 18 Fructidor, which ousted two moderate members of the Directory in favor of the Jacobins headed by Paul Barras.
+He was also an early advocate of the Expedition to Egypt.

 Under Napoleon

 Talleyrand, along with Napoleon's younger brother, Lucien Bonaparte, was instrumental in the 1799 coup d'état of 18 Brumaire, establishing the French Consulate government, although he also made preparations for flight if necessary.
 He also persuaded Barras to resign as Director.
 Talleyrand was soon made Foreign Minister by Napoleon, although he rarely agreed with Napoleon's foreign policy.
 Domestically, Talleyrand used his influence to help in the repeal of the strict laws against émigrés, refractory clergy, and the royalists of the west.

 The Pope released him from the ban of excommunication in the Concordat of 1801, which also revoked the Civil Constitution of the Clergy.
 Talleyrand was instrumental in the completion of the Treaty of Amiens in 1802.
 He wanted Napoleon to keep peace afterwards, as he thought France had reached its maximum expansion.
 Talleyrand was an integral player in the German mediatization.
 While the Treaty of Campo Formio of 1797 had, on paper, stripped German princes of their lands beyond the left bank of the Rhine, it was not enforced until the Treaty of Lunéville in 1801.
 As the French annexed these lands, leaders believed that rulers of states such as Baden, Bavaria, Württemberg, Prussia, Hesse and Nassau, who lost territories on the Left Bank, should receive new territories on the Right Bank through the secularization of ecclesiastical principalities.
 Many of these rulers gave out bribes in order to secure new lands, and Talleyrand and some of his associates amassed about 10 million francs in the process.
 This was the first blow in the destruction of the Holy Roman Empire.